csc2431-master/polygon-with-dynamic-memory/README.md

 ## Polygon Modification

 You will implement a new method for the class `Polygon`.
-This method will receive a `Point` as parameter and will determine if the point is in, on, our outside the Polygon.
+This method will receive a `Point` as parameter and will determine if the point is in, on, or outside the Polygon.

 ![Inside, on, outside Polygon](images/in-on-out.png)

-The image above shows a seven point convex polygon.
+The image above shows a seven point polygon.
 The blue dot is a point inside the polygon, the yellow dot is a point on (an edge) the polygon, and the green dot is outside the polygon.

 The method declaration is:
 ```c++